mesosphere/dcos-docs-site/pages/services/edge-lb/tutorials/multi-lb/index.md

 This tutorial focuses on using Edge-LB with Amazon Web Services (AWS) classic load balancers.
 The AWS Elastic classic load balancer supports TCP, SSL/TLS, HTTP,  and HTTPS connections for both EC2-Classic and virtual private cloud (VPC) cluster deployments.

 ## Create a classic load balancer
-1. Open the AWS Management Console for your cloud instances.
+1. Open the AWS Management Console for your cloud instance.

 1. Click **Services**, **Compute**, then **EC2** to navigate to the EC2 Load Balancer configuration page.